Skip to main content

 3

-Send a message that triggers your tool (e.g., “show albums”) to see your widget in ChatGPT.
+Send a message that triggers your tool (e.g., “show albums”) to see your app in ChatGPT.

 Configuration Options